 Prerequisites: Completion of two courses in the Educational Personnel program or instructor approval.
 This course combines productive work experience with academic study.
 The student, employer and instructor will develop a written competency-based learning plan with varied learning objectives and work experiences.
 Students must develop new learning objectives each semester.
-The seminar consists of 16 hours of group and individual learning experiences related to such topics writing competency-based learning objectives, job-related problem solving, improving one's chances for advancement, interpersonal communication contemporary issues in education and other topics as appropriate for particular educational groups or individuals.
+The seminar consists of 16 hours of group and individual learning experiences related to such topics competency-based learning objectives, job-related problem solving, improving one's chances for advancement. interpersonal communication contemporary issues in education and other topics as appropriate for particular educational groups or individuals.
 (1 Lec., 15 Lab.)

-EDUC 7372 Cooperative Work Experience (3)
+EDUC 7372 Cooperative Work Experience (3) (Former course prefix/number EP 713)